About the Andrew Young Center for Global Leadership

 The Andrew Young Center for Global Leadership is comprised of three interdependent institutes and an academic program designed to provide leadership in the examination and generation of solutions for global challenges, the study of social justice-based leadership, social justice activism training and the development of social change agents, as well as co-curricular experiences designed to prepare students for lives as global citizens and leaders.

-Major programs of the Center include the Leadership Studies Program, an academic program offering a minor; international education programming, including study abroad and internationalization of the Morehouse College curriculum; community education and organizing through community mini-grants and partnerships as well as a social justice podcast; social justice-focused scholars’ programs designed to develop change agents and leaders; the Morehouse Higher Education in Prisons Program which provides college courses to incarcerated students; and student and faculty research on social justice issues.
+Major programs of the Center include the Leadership Studies Program, an academic program offering a minor; international education programming, including study abroad and internationalization of the Morehouse College curriculum; the Morehouse Higher Education in Prisons Program which provides college courses to incarcerated students; experiential education opportunities including study tours, teach-ins, lectures, and exhibits; community education through community mini-grants and partnerships as well as a social justice podcast; social justice-focused scholars’ programs designed to develop change agents and leaders, including the Oprah Winfrey and Social Justice Scholars Programs; and student and faculty research and projects implemented on social justice issues.

 From the outset, the curriculum developed under the auspices of the Leadership Center was anchored in “the Morehouse Tradition of Ethical Leadership.”
 The LCMC aimed to facilitate “the intellectual and ethical development of individuals for service to society” (1999).
 The pedagogical idea was that work in the classroom needed to be supplemented with experiential learning opportunities, including study abroad.
-Between 2002 and 2015, 93 students completed the leadership studies minor.
-In 2002-2010, there were two full-time professors teaching leadership studies courses; from 2010-2015, there was just one full-time professor (viz., Dr. Melvina King).
-And between 2005 and 2012, more than 100 students were sponsored for international travel (see 2015, King).
+Between 2002 and 2015, 93 students completed the Leadership Studies minor.
+Between 2005 and 2012, more than 100 students were sponsored for international travel under the auspices of the Center.

 In the summer of 2012, the LCMC celebrated its 15th Anniversary.
 The program was titled “Coca-Cola Pre-College Leadership Program: Creating the Beloved Community.”
-At that point, ten years ago, Dr. Melvina King was the interim director and assistant professor of Leadership Studies.
-Scholars-in-residence included Ambassador Young, Andrea Young, Esq., Preston King, Carter Savage, and Drew Smith.
-The anniversary program focused largely on the 34 Coca-Cola Pre-College students.
-Dr. Franklin gave an address titled “Renaissance Men.”
-The Leadership Center at Morehouse College and the Andrew Young Center for International Affairs were combined into a single Center, the Andrew Young Center for Global Leadership, in 2017.
+That same year, Dr. Melvina King was the interim director and assistant professor of Leadership Studies.
+The anniversary program focused largely on the 34 Coca-Cola Pre-College students; the Coca-Cola Pre-College Leadership Program began in 1998.
+Dr. Robert Franklin gave an address titled “Renaissance Men.”
+The Leadership Center at Morehouse College and the Andrew Young Center for International Affairs were combined into a single Center—viz., the Andrew Young Center for Global Leadership [AYCGL]—in 2012.